-The world of work is changing fast.
-The days of a monotonous of 9-5 are dying, replaced with a way of working that brings freedom, flexibility, choice and control.
-Relentless technological innovation has changed the mindset of the global workforce and businesses alike, enabling anytime, anywhere working and building a new, exciting wave of entrepreneurs.
+The world of work has evolved.
+The days of a monotonous of 9-5 are dying out, replaced with a way of working that brings freedom, flexibility and choice.
+Relentless technological innovation has changed the global workforce, enabling anytime, anywhere working and contributing to a new and exciting wave of entrepreneurs.

 Today, we can just as easily work from the comfort of our home or holiday villa, as we can from the office.
-This transformation has liberated the modern workforce, the catalyst behind the millions of bedroom businesses, coffee-shop workers, freelancers, contractors and self-employed.
+This transformation has liberated the modern and skilled workforce, and has been the catalyst behind the millions of bedroom businesses, coffee-shop workers, freelancers and small business owners.

-Technology has undoubtedly been the driving force behind remote, new and innovative ways of working.
-And it’s no surprise that digital innovation is also expected to play a fundamental role in how this new workforce sources business, survives and even prospers in a fiercely competitive environment.
+Technology has been the driving force behind innovative ways of working.
+And it’s no surprise that digital innovation is also expected to play a fundamental role in how this new workforce sources business, survives and succeeds.

-The development of artificial intelligence (AI) – a computer system so smart that it learns and understands patterns and behaviours to make better and more well-informed decisions – is set to revolutionize the way independent workers connect and match with relevant businesses who are on the lookout for quality freelancers and contractors.
+The development of artificial intelligence (AI) – a computer system so smart that it learns and understands patterns and behaviours to make better informed decisions – is set to revolutionise the way freelancers and contractors find work.

-Some say AI has the potential to one-day automate the entire recruitment process, as it learns to make better decisions about potential candidates and jobs over time, based on skills matches, references, day-rates, location, availability and to some extent culture fit.
+Some say AI has the potential to one-day automate the entire recruitment process, as it learns to make better decisions about potential candidates and jobs over time, based on skills matches, day-rates, location, availability and to some extent, culture fit.

-But are we ready for such change now?
-57% of HR professionals surveyed by Alexander Mann are concerned that technological innovation within their department is too slow.
-And despite the overriding believe that AI is set to fundamentally change the way these businesses match with freelancers and contractors, just one in four HR leaders are currently using these methods.
+But are we ready for such change?
+57% of HR professionals surveyed by Alexander Mann are concerned that technological innovation in their business is too slow.
+And despite the overriding feeling that AI is set to fundamentally change the way businesses source new talent, just one in four HR leaders are currently using these methods.

 “It is certainly promising to see that an astounding number of senior HR leaders understand the benefits of utilising Artificial Intelligence in their HR and talent functions.
 Artificial Intelligence technologies and data analytics tools both hold significant opportunities for candidate sourcing, selection and retention,” explained Laurie Padua, Director of Technology and Operations Consulting at Alexander Mann Solutions.